 By: Paul Stevenson

-As mandated by the 2018 Farm Bill, the United States Department of Agriculture (“USDA”) has produced an interim final rule to establish the domestic hemp production program (“USDA plan”).
-To conform with the USDA plan, the Texas Department of Agriculture (“TDA”) has proposed its own hemp production rules and regulations (“TDA plan”) to the Texas Register.
-These proposed rules were published on Friday, December 13, 2019, and will be open to public comment for thirty (30) days.
-If dissatisfied with any provision of the TDA plan, it is highly recommended to send your concerns to TDA during this 30-day window for public comment.
+To conform with the United States Department of Agriculture’s (“USDA”) hemp production plan, the Texas Department of Agriculture (“TDA”) proposed its own hemp production rules and regulations (the “TDA plan”) to the Texas Register in December of 2019.
+The proposed rules were then revised and released on Friday, January 10th, and they are open to public comment until Monday, February 10th.
+Comments are to be submitted to Philip Wright, Administrator for Agriculture and Consumer Protection, Texas Department of Agriculture, P.O.
+Box 12847, Austin, Texas 78711, or by email to [email protected].
+If dissatisfied with any provision of the TDA plan, it is highly recommended to raise and send concerns to the TDA during this window for public comment.

 Part I: License Requirements

-Ineligibilities Under the Plan
+Ineligibilities Under the TDA Plan

 License Application Requirements for Hemp Producers